jerik/jerik.github.io/gettingStartedKibana4.md

-# Getting started with kibana4
+# Getting started with Kibana 4
-Short tutorial how to get started with kibana on OSX for rookies (like me at this topic).
-This does not cover logstash.
-Logstash is covered on [Get started with Logstash 2.4]( getStartedLogstash2.4.md )
+Tutorial how to get started with Kibana 4 on OSX for rookies (like me at this topic).
+This does not cover Logstash.
+Logstash is covered on [Getting started with Logstash 2.4]( gettingStartedLogstash2.4.md )

 # Install (on *nix flavours)
-- elasitcsearch
+- Elasitcsearch
-- kibana4
+- kibana 4

 # Fireup
 on the shell start `bin/elasticsearch` and `bin/kibana`